stuartellis/sve-personal-website/content/articles/task-runner.md

 ## Installing Task

-Consider using a tool version manager like [mise](https://mise.jdx.dev/) or [asdf](https://asdf-vm.com) to download and install Task.
-If you have a Dev Container configuration for a project, use the [go-task feature](https://github.com/devcontainers-contrib/features/blob/main/src/go-task/README.md), as shown in the section below.
-These tools can install any version of Task that is required for each of your projects, including the latest, because they download executables from GitHub.
+Consider using a tool version manager like [mise](https://mise.jdx.dev/) or [asdf](https://asdf-vm.com) to install Task.
 For example, this command installs the latest version of Task with _mise_:

 ```shell
 mise use -gy task
 ```

+If you have a Dev Container configuration for a project, use the [go-task feature](https://github.com/devcontainers-contrib/features/blob/main/src/go-task/README.md), as shown in the section below.

-If you do not wish to use a tool version manager, see the section below for how to install Task with a script.
+To add Task to container images or systems without a tool version manager, see the section below for how to install Task with a script.

+All of these tools can provide the specific version of Task that is required for a project, including the latest, because they download executables from GitHub as needed.
 If possible, avoid using operating system packages.
-These install a single shared copy of the Task tool, and are likely to provide an older version.
+A package installs a single shared copy of Task, and is likely to provide an older version.

 ### Installing Task with a Script

 The Task project provide a [script for downloading task from GitHub](https://taskfile.dev/installation#install-script).
 You may either fetch this installation script each time, as the documentation describes, or save it.

-If you build Docker container images that contain a copy of Task, use a saved copy of the script, to ensure that container image builds are consistent.
+If you build Docker container images that contain a copy of Task, use a saved copy of the script.
+This ensures that container image builds are consistent.

 To save the installation script: